-No one knows for sure when this gene combination began to be expressed in cats isn't known.
-It dates back at least to the Egyptians, as bicolor cats have been identified in their tombs.
+No one knows for sure when this gene combination began to be expressed in cats, but it is thought to date back at least to the ancient Egyptians, as bicolor cats have been identified in their tombs.
 Tuxedo cats appear throughout modern popular culture.
 Examples of famous bicolored kitties include:

 - Felix the Cat was a character created during the 1920s silent film era.
 Felix was featured in cartoons, animation, and assorted merchandise.
 Even today the Felix clock, with its long black tail wagging back and forth, is a favorite cat collectible.
-Although the true creator or creators is a matter of dispute, Pat Sullivan owned the rights to the Felix character during his lifetime.
-Felix is all black except for a white chin (and very large white eyes).

-Sylvester the Cat, of Looney Tunes, is another famous tuxedo cat.
+- Sylvester the Cat, of Looney Tunes, is another famous tuxedo cat.
 Sylvester has white jowls, a long bib extending down his belly, white feet, and a white tip on his tail.
-He is rather bottom-heavy, which makes his endless stalking of Tweety Bird in cartoons quite funny.
-Sylvester also talks with a lisp, while innocent little Tweety Bird talks baby talk, "I tot I taw a puddy tat sneaking up on me."
-Tweety can often be seen holding a sledgehammer behind his back, ready to strike back.

-Socks, known as the First Cat during the Bill Clinton White House administration, was another famous tuxedo cat.
-But an even luckier tuxedo cat was one named Sparky who inherited more than $6 million in 1998.
+- Socks, known as the First Cat during the Bill Clinton White House administration, was a famous real-life tuxedo cat.

 Tuxedo Cat Care

-You will need to take care of a tuxedo cat the same as you would any other cat of its breed.
-The coat requires no special treatment due to its color pattern.
+The individualized care of a tuxedo cat will depend on its breed.
+Its coat requires no special treatment based on color pattern.
 Brushing your cat will help reduce matting and may help prevent hairballs.
 Trim your cat's nails every two to three weeks and provide a scratching post.
 Also, as with any cat, stay up-to-date on veterinary visits and vaccinations to help prevent health problems.

-Give your cat plenty of chances to play, chase toys, and safe places to retreat.
+Give your cat plenty of chances to play and chase toys, and offer safe places to retreat.
 Cats like lots of sleep and cat naps, so provide a comfortable bed and other places around your living area where your cat can lounge.